TheRealDrDre/PSYCH560Q/README.md

    middle ("k") or the ring finger ("l").

-4. If the model is looking at a black word that reads "done", it stops ACT-R using the `!stop` command.
+4. If the model is looking at a black word that reads "done", it stops ACT-R using the `!stop!` command.

 ## How to run the code